minima-global/MiniDAPP/docs/howToBuildMiniDapps.md

 2. Rename all the files in the _images_ directory so they say _helloWorld_, rather than _cowsay_.
 Better still, if you are able to create your own amazing artwork for _helloWorldBackdrop.png_, _helloWorldBody.png_ and _helloWorldIcon.png_, do so now &#128521;)
 3. Remove the _cowsay.js_ and _io.js_ files from the _js_ directory, since they are no longer required (fyi, _io.js_ makes _cowsay_ do some io, and _cowsay.js_ was a CommonJS port of https://github.com/schacon/cowsay)

-Now your `helloWorld` directory should look like this:
+Your `helloWorld` directory should look like this:

 ![](./images/hellowWorldCleanup.png)